bmann/bmcgarden/_posts/2024-06-10-vsw-smartyoungbc.md

 "Smart" should not be taken too pedantically here either.
 This doesn't mean High IQ, it means [weird nerds](https://x.com/RuxandraTeslo/status/1799454547082981619), [ambitious people](https://x.com/readswithravi/status/1799179147027116520), and just generally with people who stand up and put energy into GSD[^gsd].

-For those looking for "next steps", check out and support what [[Novus]] is doing.
+For those looking for next steps, check out and support what [[Novus]] is doing.

 And for something that's a little broader than "tech startup" showcasing what ambitious people are building across art, tech, and science, attend and support the first [[Minimum Viable Demos]] event coming up June 30th.

-And, as you come across people, activities, or other suggestions that highlight the concept, [tag things with #smartyoungbc](https://x.com/search?q=%23smartyoungbc).
+As you come across people, activities, or other suggestions that highlight the concept, [tag things with #smartyoungbc](https://x.com/search?q=%23smartyoungbc).

 Stay tuned for future Smart Young BC workshops.
 With the presentation and small group break out, we can likely run the same format multiple times, and inspire people to take action.
 [Go subscribe »](https://www.smartyoungbc.com/)